 First published in AMS business magazine.
-Author: Marie-Charlotte Pezé

-Amsterdam, the European gateway
+The benefits of setting up in Amsterdam, the European gateway

 When the head office of China Construction Bank (CCB) in Beijing set its sights on Europe, Li Xiang packed up her life and made the leap with her family to helm the Amsterdam office.
 “We have a presence in 29 countries, and it was important to provide services to our clients here with a physical office.”

-In 63 years, CCB has grown from a small state-owned bank specialising in construction projects to one of the ‘Chinese big four banks’ – a colossal financial institution with almost three-trillion euros in assets.
+Since its inception, CCB has grown from a small state-owned bank specialising in construction projects to one of the ‘Chinese big four banks’ – a colossal financial institution with almost three-trillion euros in assets.
 Catering to the financial needs of large- and medium-sized Chinese companies based in Europe, as well as multinational European companies based in China, is a priority – especially under the national ‘One Belt, One Road’ initiative.

-In the aftermath of the Brexit vote, Amsterdam’s place on the European financial scene can only grow more prominent.
+In the aftermath of Brexit, Amsterdam’s place on the European financial scene can only grow more prominent.
 As Xiang emphasises, “The Netherlands is known as the European gateway.”
 The Dutch mastery of the English language makes it a prime location for international dealings, she adds, and “Amsterdam has a superior network to the rest of the world.
-The logistics are just perfect,” which is important for a country that is China’s second largest trade partner in Europe, where the past ten years have seen a dramatic increase in deals in such domains as telecommunications, transportation, insurance, ICT services and more.
+The logistics are just perfect,” which is important for a country that is China’s second largest trade partner in Europe, where the past 10 years have seen a dramatic increase in deals in such domains as telecommunications, transportation, insurance, ICT services and more.

 The bank chose beautiful modern offices on a high floor that offers sprawling views over the Zuidas business district.
 The area is strategic – a beehive of large corporations and financial institutions (such as CCB and Google) that’s a short seven-minute train ride from Amsterdam Airport Schiphol.